PetKatt/react-router-course/README.md

-This code is written based on TylerMcGinnis.com's React Router course - (https://tylermcginnis.com/react-router-philosophy-introduction/).

-It covers the examples from [React Training/React Router](https://reacttraining.com/react-router/web/example).
+This code is written based on the examples from [React Training/React Router](https://reacttraining.com/react-router/web/example).
 Each branch has its own example.

+It covers even a lot more!

 Check it out!